theshteves/stevenkneiser.com/blog/liberal-arts.md

 _Where were these interests growing up?_

-**I now embrace Liberal Arts as both less AND more important** than "Technical Arts" (e.g. software, UX design, digital marketing, etc).
-The Technical Arts are more important: young adults need that first taste of success that comes from engaging with the crafts of their time.
-The only problem is that crafts have come & gone every generation since the Industrial Revolution.
-That's a good problem to have.
+**I now embrace The Liberal Arts™ as both less AND more important** than "The Technical Arts" (e.g. software, UX design, digital marketing, etc).
+The Technical Arts are more urgent: young adults can build independence when they engage with the industries & crafts of their time.
+There's only one problem: crafts evolve faster every generation (especially since the Industrial Revolution).

 Why are these two arts
+<br />even discussed in the same sentence?
-<br />even taught in the same years?
+<br />even discussed in the same institutions?

-Sure, the Technical Arts offer an antidote to dependency, but what about engaging in the awe-inspiring world around us, with people nothing like us?
-One day--like it or not--we all must graduate to the stage of the Liberal Arts to join those timeless & borderless dialogues (at least productively).
+Sure, The Technical Arts offer an antidote to dependency, but what about engaging in the awe-inspiring world around us, with people nothing like us?
+One day&mdash;like it or not&mdash;**we all must graduate to the stage of The Liberal Arts, if we want to contribute to these timeless & borderless dialogues.** You don't _have_ to.
+You don't even have to contribute _productively_.
+But **if you want to be heard at the innovative, future-frothing fringes of industry, you don't have a choice.**

 <br />